Resources Germany Related

 Tiefenfurt (Silesia)

-Mark №·2715 shows TUPPACK above a crowned S and TIEFENFURT, claiming use between 1922 and 1935.
-Shown mark is however the earlier version (1919 - 1922), the version used between 1922 and 1935 also included the term ECHT.
+Mark №·2715 shows "Tuppack" above a crowned "S" and "Tiefenfurt" and claims to have been used between 1922 and 1935.
+However, the mark shown is the earlier version (1919 - 1922), as the version used between 1922 and 1935 also included the term "Echt".

 Tiefenfurt (Silesia)